sguox002/leetcode/leetcode-all.md

 ## sliding window
 sliding window sometimes is tricky, especially when combined with other stuff, such as priority_queue, dp.

+<<-1493	Longest Subarray of 1's After Deleting One Element    		58.6%	Medium
+sliding window with at most one 0 inside. record previous 0 position.
+->>

 <<-1695.
 Maximum Erasure value.
 given an array of positive numbers, erase a subarray containing unique elements. return the max sum of the subarray. using hashmap or hashset. (using hashset, when you add an element which is present in hashset, keep popping left elements until the element is not present).
 ->>

 ### array & string

+<<-1498	Number of Subsequences That Satisfy the Given Sum Condition    		37.9%	Medium
+given an array of integer, find the number of subsequences such that the min+max<=target.
+- the order does not matter, sort it.
+- each element can be min or max for some subsequences
+- two pointer to get rid of too large elements
+- if left has L elements, then 2^L subsequences using current number as max.
+->>

 <<-1508	Range Sum of Sorted Subarray Sums    		63.0%	Medium
 all subarray's sum and sort in order, give a [l,r] and get the range sum.
 - brutal force using prefix sum.
 O(N^2)